grannycart/by-sound-alone_source/full-draft-manuscript/8_Chapter.md

 "I certainly find myself overcome with awe."
 Hemi replied.

 Shakes stood up and took the lighter back from Hemi.
 He lit it and with a renewed hope for life, he crawled forward.
 He pushed Herschel's empty and guano-covered roost aside and pulled open a fuse box panel that lay behind it.
-He rummaged through a pile of old and corroded fuses that lay at the bottom of the fusebox to find one that looked like it was still at least partially conductive.
+He rummaged through a pile of old and corroded fuses that lay at the bottom of the fuse box to find one that looked like it was still at least partially conductive.
 He ran his finger down the rows of blown fuses til he found the one he wanted and yanked it out.
-The hopefully-working replacement went into the fusebox in its place.
+The hopefully-working replacement went into the fuse box in its place.

 He knew it did work because the radio panel lit up and the rapidly dwindling space of air in the sub was filled with the sound of radio static.
 "Try the ship-to-ship!"